pren1/fans_kalman/README.md

 **A kalman filter is utilized to predict the fans of any vtuber.** The Kalman impl is inherited and modified from [here](https://github.com/zziz/kalman-filter.git):

 We expect that there is an update of the follower number every 5 minutes.
-If there isn't, then the kalman filter will only perform the time-update.
-The measurement-update will not be performed.
+If there isn't, then the kalman filter will only perform the time-update, while the measurement-update will not be performed.

 Run: